cmelchior/asciihexgrid/README.md

 -----------------------
 For building the jar file.
 Gradle 1.6 is needed.
 Run

-    > gradle deploy
+    > gradle uploadArchives

 from the command line.
-The jar can now be found in build/libs/asciihexgridprettyprinter-1.0.jar.
+The jar can now be found in deploy/asciihexgrid-1.0.jar.

 5. Credit
 -----------------------
-For a incredible useful and throrough guide on all things hexagonal grid related, see this excellent blog post by Red Blob Games:
+For an incredible useful and throrough guide on all things hexagonal grid related, see this excellent blog post by Red Blob Games:

 http://www.redblobgames.com/grids/hexagons/